 Shoyu Ahi Poke is the traditional Hawaiian dish of raw fish seasoned with soy sauce and sesame oil.
 You don’t have to wait for your next vacation to Hawaii, you can make it yourself, it’s easy to do!
 What matters most is the quality of the fish.
 If you like it spicy, you can use this recipe to make these Spicy Tuna Poke Bowls.

 I’m obsessed with everything tuna, which is why I love poke.
 This traditional recipe is from the Poke Cookbook, which features lots of poke recipes, everything from traditional to some creative versions.

-A few ways you can serve poke:
+A few ways to serve poke:

-- Add some pickled vegetables such as ginger or kimchi
+- Add some pickled vegetables such as ginger or kimchi.

 - As a salad over peppery greens such as arugula or mizuna